10 Interesting Facts About Same Sex Marriage and Divorce

 9. Unreasonable behaviour is the most common reason for divorce.

-Unreasonable behaviour – which can include adultery – is the most common reason for divorce among same-sex couples, accounting for 55.2% of female divorces and 57% of male divorces.
+Unreasonable behaviour – including adultery – is the most common reason for divorce among same-sex couples, accounting for 55.2% of female and 57% of male divorces.
 It should be noted that same-sex couples cannot rely on adultery as the strict definition, as outdated as it is, is between a man and a woman.
 We expect these numbers to drop sharply in April as separating couples will be able to get a ‘no-fault’ divorce without having to blame someone for the breakdown of their marriage.

 10. Most same-sex marriages will not end in divorce.